Are you wondering how to dye hard-boiled eggs? I have 9 ways to share with you that are easy and you can still eat the egg afterward.

 How To Dye Hard Boiled Eggs videos

-If you want easy-peel hard-boiled eggs you’ll love this really easy tutorial and recipe.
+If you want easy-peel hard boil eggs you’ll love this really easy tutorial and recipe.

 Once you have made your hard-boiled eggs you’ll be ready to have some fun and dye them.
-You’ll want to be careful when selecting how you dye your eggs because eggs are porous and certain paints, dyes, etc will make your egg non-editable.
-The below options are edible ways to dye your eggs.
+You’ll want to be careful when selecting your Easter egg dye because the egg shell is porous and certain paints, dyes, etc will make your egg inedible.
+The options below use natural dyes so the eggs are edible after dyeing.

-- Start by placing 1/2 cup boiling water into a 1 cup container.
+- Make your dye bath.
+Start by placing 1/2 cup boiling water into a 1 cup container.

 - Add 1 tablespoon vinegar to the water.